By Mitch Lacey. Owner, Mitch Lacey & Associates, Inc, a consulting firm specializing in agile and scrum adoptions and improvements.

 Because you have more capacity to fill, move on to the next story, and repeat steps one through five.

-(For information about how to accomplish this task using Team Foundation Server, see Collaborate.)
+(For information about how to accomplish this task using Team Foundation Server, see Work in sprints.)

 At some point, you’ll have a difficult time answering the question, “Can we pick up more work?”
 This is because you are approaching your team’s capacity.
 As you work through this process, consider that you don’t want to fill the sprint to capacity.
 If you fill a glass with water to the brim, it’s very likely to spill.
 The same is true of sprints.
 If the estimated hours consume all available time and a new task is identified later in the sprint, things will spill over.
 You must leave room for emergent tasks.